 The Taxpayer Relief Act of 1997 created the Hope Scholarship Credit and the Lifetime Learning Credit and made student loan interest deductible for some students and families.
 These provisions create new tax benefits for families who are paying for college costs or are repaying student loans.
-To help you and your parents file your tax returns and take advantage of these credits, you should save all billing statements as well as your Statements of Financial Eligibility.
+To help you and your parents file your tax returns and take advantage of these credits, you should save all billing statements as well as your financial aid award letters.

 For further information on all federal tax regulations, contact your tax advisor.